MrPrattASH/Robotics-II-Circuit-Python/learning_modules/husky_lens/facial_recognition.md

 ![SingleFaceDetection](images/face2.png)

-At this point, you should take a selfie of yourself, then train off of this image, rather than a live view.
+At this point, you have 2 options.
+1. Selfie on computer screen: you may take a selfie of yourself, then train off of this image, rather than a live view. note, The husky lens is less accurate when viewing off a computer screen, due to pixel lighting complexities.
+2. train on your face using a partner + using the on RGB LED above the husky lens camera.
+3. Use your computer's camera to view the husky lens while training.
+- The RGB LED indicator is used to indicate the status of the face recognition function.
+Its colors are defined as:
+    - Blue:	Detected a face, but not learned
+    - Yellow:	Learning the new face
+    - Green:	Recognized a learned face

 ### 2. Face Learning: Single Angle:
 Point the “+” symbol at a face, short press the "learning button" to learn the face.
 If the same face is detected by HuskyLens, a blue frame with words "Face: ID1" will be displayed on the screen，which indicates that HuskyLens has learned the face and can recognize it now.